 If the asset purchase price is below \$10k, the qualified cost is the full value of the asset.
+The production company does not need to specifically track the asset but upon request, may need to provide a listing of all such assets to the auditor and CFC.

+Electronic assets

-The production company does not need to specifically track the asset but upon request, may need to provide a listing of all such assets to the auditor and CFC. - 5) Electronic assets - The qualified cost is limited to 20% of the original purchase price.
-The production company must track these types of purchases regardless of dollar amount of the purchase price, but the 20% limit does not apply to electronic assets with a purchase price equal to or less than \$250. - 6) Asset is given to a non-qualified individual e.g., director, producer, actors: the purchase price of the asset must be fully deducted from the qualifying expenditure total.
+- The qualified cost is limited to 20% of the original purchase price.
+The production company must track these types of purchases regardless of dollar amount of the purchase price, but the 20% limit does not apply to electronic assets with a purchase price equal to or less than \$250. - Asset is given to a non-qualified individual e.g., director, producer, actors: - the purchase price of the asset must be fully deducted from the qualifying expenditure total.

-G. MATERIALS FOR VERIFICATION OF EXPENDITURES
+9. MATERIALS FOR VERIFICATION OF EXPENDITURES

-Production companies may need to provide to the CPA who will be performing the AUP report access to the following materials (this is not an exhaustive list):
+Production companies may need to provide the CPA that will be performing the AUP report access to the following materials (this is not an exhaustive list):

-- Copy of Credit Allocation Letter - Copy of call sheet from first day of principal photography - Full set of final, signed Production Reports for principal photography and any reshoots/additional photography - Shooting schedule - Final crew, cast, and vendor lists - Final cost report, including all non-qualifying expenditures - For productions close to threshold limits, CPAs will review ATL contracts for any guaranteed deferments or bonuses, which must be included in the total budget amount. - Detailed Cost Ledger, e.g., Bible - Payroll register of all cast, crew, and staff paid (summary) - Detailed Trial Balance - Detailed Ledger of expenditures - Petty cash envelopes - Bank Statements & Reconciliations - Information to substantiate qualified expenditures, including invoices, purchase orders, receipts, contracts, deal memos, timecards, stop/start forms, etc. - List of all visual effects, digital effects, and/or title companies who worked on the production. - Complete Inventory/Asset list (electronic). - Listing of items with a purchase price over \$10,000 indicating the status of the assets (e.g., destroyed, sold, donated, being held for future productions, given to cast or crew, etc.). - Listing of office, post-production or effects equipment purchased for the production and its disposition. - Listing of customized leased or rented items manufactured, assembled, or fabricated to specification with payment aggregating \$10,000 or more. - Listing of all related party transactions, including type of relationship, transactions, amount of transactions; comparison bids may be requested. - Listing of all parties with a 5% or greater ownership in or other affiliation with the production company. - Script Supervisor's reports - Out of zone local labor documentation see "Uplifts" 3a, above.
+- Copy of Credit Allocation Letter

+- Copy of call sheet from first day of principal photography

+- Full set of final, signed Production Reports for principal photography and any reshoots/additional photography

+- Shooting schedule

+- Final crew, cast, and vendor lists

+- Final cost report, including all non-qualifying expenditures

+- For productions close to threshold limits, CPAs will review ATL contracts for any guaranteed deferments or bonuses, which must be included in the total budget amount.

+- Detailed Cost Ledger, e.g., Bible

+- Payroll register of all cast, crew, and staff paid (summary)

+- Detailed Trial Balance

+- Detailed Ledger of expenditures

+- Petty cash envelopes

+- Bank Statements & Reconciliations - Information to substantiate that the required qualified soundstage wages of \$5 million were incurred during the production period on soundstages or in ancillary buildings approved as part of the Phase A Certified Studio Construction Project. - Information to substantiate qualified expenditures, including invoices, purchase orders, receipts, contracts, deal memos, timecards, stop/start forms, etc. - List of all visual effects, digital effects, and/or title companies who worked on the production. - Complete Inventory/Asset list (electronic). - Listing of items with a purchase price over \$10,000 indicating the status of the assets (e.g., destroyed, sold, donated, being held for future productions, given to cast or crew, etc.). - Listing of office, post-production or effects equipment purchased for the production and its disposition. - Listing of customized leased or rented items manufactured, assembled, or fabricated to specification with payment aggregating \$10,000 or more. - Listing of all related party transactions, including type of relationship, transactions, amounts of transactions; comparison bids may be requested. - Listing of all parties with a 5% or greater ownership in or other affiliation with the production company. - Script Supervisor's reports - Local Hire Labor verification - Documentation verifying the amount of stage filming days that took place on a certified soundstage or soundstages.

-Please refer to the Qualified Expenditure Chart to confirm qualified and non-qualified expenditures.
-However, do not hesitate to contact the CFC Film & Television Tax Credit Program if you are unsure if an expenditure is qualified or not.
+Please refer to the Qualified Expenditure Chart, available on the CFC website, to confirm qualified and non-qualified expenditures.
+However, do not hesitate to contact the CFC Soundstage Filming Tax Credit Program if you are unsure if an expenditure is qualified or not.